DEMON1A/CyberHackCTF-WriteUps/README.md

 - **Make Sure You Take Note Of All Weird Stuff You Found In The Stack That Could Lead To Get You In The Flag And Soometimes The Flag Will Be Encrypted**

 - **When Someone Gives Me Weird Encoded Text IDK What Type Of Encode Is, I Just Search With This Encode On Google Then When I Get His Name I Go To ```https://www.dcode.fr/``` And But That Encode On The Search Then I Got Some Cool Recommended Stuff FOr Decode This Text**

+- **Most Brute Force Challenges Using Some Words From rockyou.txt Make Sure You Will Use It AS First List.**